tolgaatam/kattis-solutions/a-mazing/README.md

 I wanted to solve this in Python to practice on Python classes and so on.

-Solution is accepted now but the performance is not top-notch: 0.37 seconds.
+Solution is accepted and the performance is not bad: 0.28 seconds.